Carry On (franchise): Album

 In 1971, Music for Pleasure released a long-playing record, Oh!
 What a Carry On!
 (MFP MONO 1416), featuring songs performed by Kenneth Williams, Jim Dale, Kenneth Connor, Frankie Howerd, Bernard Bresslaw, Joan Sims, Barbara Windsor, and Dora Bryan.

 Legacy

 Documentaries

 A 50-minute television documentary, What's a Carry On?, was made in 1998 for the 40th anniversary of the first film.
 It included archive clips, out-takes and interviews with surviving cast members.
 It was included as an extra on the DVD release of Carry On Emmannuelle.

-In November 2003, a TV series titled Popcorn on S4C ran a Carry On special documentary and interviews, featuring Jynine James.
-This was in respect of a new Carry On film being produced by Peter Rogers called Carry On London.
-It featured interviews and clips of the past Carry On films and went into detail about the new film and cast.
-However, despite the script being signed off and sets constructed at Pinewood film studios, the project was shelved, owing to the untimely death of producer Peter Rogers.

 A two-hour radio documentary, Carry On Forever!, presented by Leslie Phillips, was broadcast in two parts on BBC Radio 2 on 19 and 20 July 2010.
 A three-part television retrospective with the same title, narrated by Martin Clunes, was shown on ITV3 in the UK over Easter 2015.

 Home media

 The Carry On film series has had numerous individual releases on VHS, and a number of VHSs were released in an eighteen VHS box-set on 1 September 2003.

 The film series was first released as a DVD box-set on 1 September 2008, by ITV Studios Home Entertainment.
 Five years later, on 7 October 2013, it was re-released with smaller packaging.
 All the movies contained in the collection are also available to buy individually.

 Since 2013, StudioCanal has released a number of the Carry On films on Blu-ray, beginning with Carry On Screaming!
 (21 October 2013), Carry On Cleo (5 May 2014), Carry On Cowboy (2 June 2014) and Carry On Jack (7 July 2014).